Report on surveys of the Townsville sector of the Great Barrier Reef

 |Townsville Sector||Summary||Trend since last survey|

-As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* on three reefs in the Townsville sector of the Great Barrier Reef (GBR) were completed using the manta tow technique.
+As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* on eleven reefs in the Townsville sector of the Great Barrier Reef (GBR) were completed using the manta tow technique.
 Preliminary results of the manta tow surveys are presented in Tables 1 and 2.
-These show that median sector-wide live coral cover had remained stable at moderate levels (10 to 30%), although more reefs still remain to be surveyed (Table 1).Cover of live hard coral had increased at two reefs, Helix and Roxburgh, since previous surveys (Table 2).
-There was a decrease in hard coral cover at Rib Reef that was largely the result of Active Outbreak levels of COTS in recent years, although there was likely also some mortality due to recent coral bleaching events, especially in 2017.
+These show that the overall median sector-wide live coral cover for the sector was moderate (10 to 20%) but had declined since last year (20-30%).
+Median reef-wide live coral cover (coral cover) had increased at four reefs: Fore and Aft, Helix, Roxburgh and Fork, since previous surveys (Table 2).
+There was a decrease in hard coral cover on four reefs: Centipede, Little Kelso, Rib and Knife.
+In the absence of COTS, declines in coral cover on Centipede and Fork reefs was likely due to coral bleaching that affected reefs in the sector during the summers of the 2016 and 2017 survey years.
+Declines in coral cover on Little Kelso Reef and Rib Reef were largely caused by high densities of COTS, although there was probably also some mortality due to recent coral bleaching events, especially in 2017.
+Coral cover remained stable on Grub, Kelso, and Chicken Reefs.
+The slow recovery of coral cover on these reefs was likely due to coral bleaching in recent years, though small numbers of COTS (below outbreak levels) were observed on Kelso Reef.

 Details of the manta tow method can be found in the Standard Operational Procedure No. 9 [AIMS Research - Crown-of-thorns Starfish and Coral Surveys - Standard Operational Procedure 9].
 Further details of the monitoring program design, sampling methods and a full explanation of the A. solaris outbreak terminology can be found on the AIMS website.